Clinical Trials Logo

 Clinical Trial Summary

 The aim of this study is to evaluate the efficiency and safety of immunoadsorption for the treatment of post-COVID syndrome (PCS).
 Efficacy will be measured (1) subjectively as an improvement of the score of questionnaires like the multidimensional fatigue inventory (MFI-20), Chalder fatigue scale, Bell-score, modified medical research council dyspnea scale (mMRC) and the Post-COVID functional scale (PCFS) and (2) objectively as an improvement in neurocognitive testing with the Montreal cognitive assessment (MoCA) and the improvement of the hand-grip strength.
-40 participants with symptoms of PCS and a PCFS score of at least 2 will be included.
-After an exclusion of other causes of the symptoms and evaluation of the baseline burden of symptoms each participant will undergo 5 sessions of immunoadsorption with an immunoglobulin-binding adsorber and 5 sham-treatments or vice versa.
+The study comprises 2 sub-studies, each with an identical design, including 40 participants each.
+The only difference between the sub-studies is the systems and adsorbers used for immunoadsorption and sham treatment.
+Participants with symptoms of PCS and a PCFS score of at least 2 will be included in each group.
+After excluding other causes of the symptoms and evaluating the baseline burden of symptoms, each participant will undergo 5 sessions of immunoadsorption with an immunoglobulin-binding adsorber and 5 sham treatments, or vice versa.
 The order of treatments (immunoadsorption first or sham first) will be randomized.
-Each participant will be blinded for the modality of the conducted treatment.
-A therapy-free period of 8 weeks will separate the two treatment blocks.
-All examinations will be conducted before the first treatment, 2 weeks after the first treatment cycle, before the second treatment cycle as well as 2 and 6 weeks after the second treatment cycle.
+Each participant will be blinded to the type of treatment they receive.
+An 8-week therapy-free period will separate the two treatment blocks.
+All examinations will be conducted before the first treatment, 2 weeks after the first treatment cycle, before the second treatment cycle, and 2 and 6 weeks after the second treatment cycle.
 The results of the study will inform future treatment strategies for PCS and will contribute to a better understanding of the pathophysiological insights behind the ongoing symptoms.

 Description: